 If the repeated check passes on this test call, the speech circuit will be unblocked and returned to service.
 If the check fails, the maintenance staff will be alerted that a failure has occurred and the circuit has been blocked.

-In either case the test call is terminated using the clear-forward release-guard sequence.
+The check may be repeated at intervals of 1-3 minutes using the test call procedure.
+The repeated continuity check procedure will be finished and the circuit unblocked and returned to service when continuity is detected.
+Each repeated continuity check test call will be terminated using the clear-forward release-guard sequence.